bartkw12/Reinforcement-Learning-for-Rocket-Landing-Simulator/README.md

 estimate the necessary policy gradients and returns.
 Unlike Q-learning or DQN, the agent directly samples all actions from the Lunar Lander environment.
 The previous two methods determine their actions based on value function estimating a Q-value.

+#### Results

+Each RL algorithm was tested with 3 different configurations of hyperparameters.
+The results can be seen in the Results directory.
+Please note that these hyperparameter values implemented were not the most optimal, and more value testing needs to be done.
+Please let me know if you find better ones!